-A backup vault is a Hybrid Backup Recovery (HBR) cloud warehouse used to store backup data on the cloud.
-Backup data from multiple clients can be stored in the same vault.
-You can create a remote mirror vault for a vault to meet the disaster recovery requirements.
+A backup vault is a repository that Hybrid Backup Recovery (HBR) uses to store backup data on the cloud.
+You can back up data from multiple backup clients to the same vault.
+You can create a remote mirror vault for a vault to implement disaster recovery.

-- After a mirror vault is created, data that is being backed up by a backup job in the source vault are synchronized to the mirror vault in real time.
-The historical backups of the source vault start being synchronized to a mirror vault 90 minutes after the creation of the mirror vault.
+- After a mirror vault is created, backup data in the source vault is synchronized to the mirror vault in real time.
+The historical backup data stored in the source vault is synchronized to the mirror vault 90 minutes after the mirror vault is created.

-- You can restore backups from a mirror vault but cannot back up data to a mirror vault.
+- You can restore the backup data that is stored in a mirror vault but cannot back up the data in a mirror vault.

-- You must delete a mirror vault before deleting its source vault.
+- You must delete a mirror vault before you can delete the corresponding backup vault.

 Create a mirror vault

 To create a mirror vault, perform the following steps:

 - Log on to the HBR console.